hov1417/picotcpls/t/ipmininet/readme_for_figure_app_migration.md

 kill it when the experiment completed.

+Important!
+Save the timing events you see on the console.
+Those are STREAM_ATTACH events, STREAM_CLOSE events, i.e., all events that the script /pretty_plotify/plot_migration.py require.
+See inside /pretty_plotify/plots.sh for example of plot_migration usage.

-After the experiment, convert the .pcap using the python script convert_tcpdump.py:
+After the experiment, convert the .pcap using the python script convert_tcpdump.py: (use -oname tcpls_migration_pruned.log)

 ```
 usage: convert_tcpdump.py [-h] -t T [-o O] -oname ONAME